jweiland-net/sync_crop_areas/README.md

 ## Configuration

-There is no configuration for this extensions.
+There is no configuration for this extension.
 Just save the content (tt_content) record to sync the cropAreas over all cropVariants